 Will Contests and Probate Litigation Can Also Be Handled by Our Probate Law Firm

 In some circumstances, family members may disagree over the validity or interpretation of their loved one’s will, or other legal issues may arise during dependent or independent administration.
-When this is the case, will contests and probate litigation can prolong the administration process.
+Will contests and probate litigation can prolong the administration process.
 These disputes involve their own processes and procedures, and anyone anticipating a probate-related dispute should promptly seek legal representation.

-Speak with the McKinney Probate Lawyers at Nordhaus & Nordhaus, PC Today
+Speak with the McKinney Probate Lawyers at The Nordhaus Firm Today

-At Nordhaus & Nordhaus, PC, we offer free consultations and we will speak with you in strict confidence about your legal needs.
-If you would like to discuss your needs with an attorney at our offices in McKinney, call (214) 726-1450 or send us a message online today.
+At The Nordhaus Firm, we offer free consultations and we will speak with you in strict confidence about your legal needs.
+If you would like to discuss your needs with an attorney at our offices in McKinney, call 214-726-1450 or send us a message online today.